Teen Driving Laws in Florida: What Every Teen and Parent Needs to Know

 - Pass a written and vision test

 As you might have guessed, in Florida, an instructional permit comes with a host of restrictions.
-For example, drivers who hold an instructional permit can only operate a motor vehicle with a licensed adult over the age of 21 in the passenger seat.
+For example, you may be wondering: can a 16-year-old drive alone in Florida?
+The answer is no, drivers who hold an instructional permit can only operate a motor vehicle with a licensed adult over the age of 21 in the passenger seat.

 Additionally, for the first three months of the permit, the permit holder can only drive during daytime hours.